brandiw/mern-token-auth/README.md

 POST | /auth/signup | Adds new user to user database POST | /auth/login | Authenticates login details
 POST | /auth/me/from/token | Checks if token is present on browser refresh

+## Still To Do
+* Make detailed and user-friendly alerts for error/success messages
+* Make more authorized pages
+* Use cookies instead of localStorage